semgrep/semgrep-docs/docs/reporting-false-negatives.md

 # Reporting false negatives

-Just submit an issue on the semgrep issue tracker here: https://github.com/returntocorp/semgrep/issues It's usually better to include a playground link with a rule and some test code illustrating the false negative.
+Submit an issue on the [Semgrep issue tracker](https://github.com/returntocorp/semgrep/issues).
+It's usually better to include a playground link with a rule and some test code illustrating the false negative.

 <MoreHelp />